 - Find a comfortable position with lots of support.
-Snuggle your baby in close to you. - Line up baby's nose with your nipple.
-Baby's head can then tilt back, letting his mouth reach up and over your nipple.
-A wide open mouth helps baby to get more of the dark skin around your nipple (areola) in his mouth. - Watch to see that baby's chin and lower lip touch the breast first.
+Snuggle your baby in close to you.

+- Line up baby's nose with your nipple.

+Baby's head can then tilt back, letting

+his mouth reach up and over your

+nipple.
+A wide open mouth helps baby

+to get more of the dark skin around

+your nipple (areola) in his mouth.

+My baby would not latch on.
+The WIC people helped me try different positions, I never gave up.
+Thanks WIC!
+Watch to see that baby's chin and lower lip touch the breast first.
 Once on the breast, baby's chin will be pushed in against the breast.